18Badenm/UCBerkleyHackathon/README.md

 RT @CrunchyConserv3: We lost an officer this week, he was retired navy, a 20+ year officer, a youth football coach, a husband &amp; father.
 Sup…
 The Proud Boys are apart of the @MLB now?
 Disgusting, @Athletics!
 His lame excuse will not work!
 Ryan Christenson i… https://t.co/l7KyCB4GG1
 ```
-We will get rid of bad character- in this part you can customize it.
+We will get rid of bad characters - this part can be customized to your preference.

 ```ruby
 	comment_words = ''